ianrothmann/RocketLaravelAppFramework/README.md

 * Use `Rocket::activateLanguageEdit()` or `Rocket::deactivateLanguageEdit()` to enter edit mode.
 * There are language configurations in app/config/rocketframework.php - mostly for the update routing.
 The defaults should do in most cases. - but remember the middleware for route protection.
 The default is [], but is should have auth and rights.
 * It used the spatie/laravel-translation-loader package to store it in a `language_lines` table, make sure the table exists - for more info look at their readme.
+You have to install the package in the project and override the service providers as in their readme.